cessda/cessda.cdc.osmh-indexer.cmm/README.md

     initial: '60000'
 ```

-The timer schedule for GCP use is defined in [CDC deployment repository's template-deployment.yaml](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/osmh-indexer/infrastructure/k8s/template-deployment.yaml), but if you are deploying the software elsewhere, then the timer settings in [application.yaml](/src/main/resources/application.yaml) are relevant.
-The profiles are defined in [application.yaml](/src/main/resources/application.yaml) and selected in [Dockerfile](Dockerfile/).
+The timer schedule for GCP use is defined in [CDC deployment repository's template-deployment.yaml](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/osmh-indexer/infrastructure/k8s/template-deployment.yaml), but if you are deploying the software elsewhere, then the timer settings in [application.yml](/src/main/resources/application.yml) are relevant.
+The profiles are defined in [application.yml](/src/main/resources/application.yml) and selected in [Dockerfile](Dockerfile).

 Take care with the daily/Sunday timer settings, otherwise all running instances may attempt to reharvest the same endpoints at the same time.